 Asset Integrity at Plains consists of a variety of programs and processes associated with maintenance and operational assurance of our pipelines, processing and fractionation plants, storage tanks and caverns.
 Maintaining the integrity of our assets is a priority and our responsibility as a safe operator.
 Our Integrity Management Plan is comprised of ongoing inspection and maintenance activities that verify the safety and integrity of our pipeline systems.

-Our Emergency Management Program (EMP) is focused on considering all hazards when identifying and mitigating risks.
+Our Emergency Management Program is focused on considering all hazards when identifying and mitigating risks.
 We train to be ready to respond appropriately to any unplanned incidents utilizing the Incident Command System to manage our response and increase our interoperability with industry and regulators.
 Our EMP meets or exceeds all applicable federal, state, and provincial regulatory requirements, in addition to our internal standards that are governed by our OMS.
 Our EMP works together with other programs at Plains which assists us in identifying and managing hazards, responding to incidents and emergencies, and effectively communicating with stakeholders.

-Through a comprehensive Public Awareness and Damage Prevention Program, Plains develops partnerships in the community, improves operational performance and gains heightened vigilance in identifying potential risks.
+Through a comprehensive Damage Prevention & Public Awareness Program, Plains develops partnerships in the community, improves operational performance and gains heightened vigilance in identifying potential risks.
 The Plains Damage Prevention Program, including our participation in 811 and Click Before You Dig One Call programs, is our first line of defense against third-party line strikes.
 It helps create awareness of the location of our pipelines among excavators and other parties most likely to be engaged in construction activities in the vicinity of our assets.
 The Plains Public Awareness Program provides elected officials, first responders, residents who live in proximity to our pipelines and persons engaged in excavation activities, the information necessary to avoid a pipeline emergency, as well as to recognize and report pipeline emergencies to the proper authorities.

 Our Process Safety Management (PSM) Program focuses on prevention, preparedness, mitigation and response measures associated with process safety incidents.
 Effective implementation of PSM practices can enhance facility safety by reducing the frequency and severity of incidents, such as potential product releases.
 An important feature of the PSM Program is the Process Hazard Analysis (PHA), which is a system to identify and analyze the significance of potential hazards associated with the processing or handling of petroleum products.
 Plains completes PHAs for required facilities on a five-year rotational basis.
 Various scenarios are considered, and any necessary safeguards are put in place to mitigate risks.